 - 17. Actuate the tiller while in the transport position.
 Then lower the tiller into the soil to the needed depth. - 18.
-Actuate the snowcaster before you make contact with the snow. - 19.
+Actuate the snow aster before you make contact with the snow. - 19.
 Read your attachment manual for complete attachment operation information.

-Clear the work area of objects which might be picked CAUTION: up and thrown.
+CAUTION: Clear the work area of objects which might be picked up and thrown.

-NOTICE: A special holding valve kit is available for your tractor as an optional attach ment.
+NOTICE: A special holding valve kit is available for your tractor as an optional attachment.
 This valve gives positive brake action through the full range of operation of your tractor.
-If your dealer has not told you about this immediately for information.
+If your dealer has not told you about this valve, see him immediately for information.

-If you use your tractor for hillside operation or tilling this tolding valve will improve the performance of your machine.
+If you use your tractor for hilfside operation or tilling, this holding valve will improve the performance of your machine.